Stonewalling In Relationships: Signs, Types & How To Fix It!

 Common Motivations for Stonewalling

-• Fear of Confrontation: Many people stonewall to avoid conflict, often due to childhood experiences where expressing emotions led to negative consequences.
+• Fear of Confrontation: Many Stonewall to avoid conflict, often due to childhood experiences where expressing emotions led to negative consequences.
 This learned behavior becomes a way to protect themselves from the discomfort of confrontation.

 • Emotional Overwhelm: During intense emotional moments, some individuals may shut down because they feel incapable of handling the situation.
 Stonewalling becomes a way to cope with feelings of being overwhelmed.